 Leica M10 vs Olympus TG-5

 The Leica M10 (Typ 3656) and the Olympus Tough TG-5 are two digital cameras that were announced, respectively, in January 2017 and May 2017.
-The M10 is a rangefinder-style mirrorless camera, while the TG-5 is a fixed lens compact.
+The M10 is a rangefinder-focusing mirrorless camera, while the TG-5 is a fixed lens compact.
 The cameras are based on a full frame (M10) and a 1/2.3-inch (TG-5) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Olympus provides 12 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.